 Your church members will appreciate being kept in the loop, thanked on social media, and invited to all of your latest events.

-Make sure that your online tithing form involves the fewest number of steps possible.
+To reduce the risk of members committing “donation form abandonment,” make sure that your online tithing form involves the fewest number of steps possible.

 To encourage church members to stay on your website long enough to tithe, you’ll need to remove a lot of the excess wording and any images that don’t add meaning or value to your site.

+Add several online giving buttons throughout your church’s site, so members don’t have to search around too much to give.
 These additional donation buttons can be more subtle than the one highlighted on the main page, but they should still attract attention.

-Takeaway: Recurring gifts are the gifts that just keep on giving…literally!
+Takeaway: Recurring gifts are the gifts that keep on giving…literally!
 That’s why it’s important to learn how to encourage your members to commit to them.

+Research has proven that suggesting specific gift sizes ($20, $50, $100) leads directly to an increase in tithing.
 Most people, when left to make their own choices, will not give quite as much as they would if they were provided with options for how much to tithe.

 Offer at least 3 options in order to provide a nice variety for your church members.

-Takeaway: How much your church suggests is entirely up to you, but one of the most crucial elements to successful church fundraising is to offer various high and low giving amounts.
+Takeaway: How much your church suggests is entirely up to you, but one of the most crucial elements to successful online church fundraising is to offer various high and low giving amounts.